The bridge where Wendy Lee Coffield was found.

 Coffield's body was badly decomposed.
 Because she was reported missing on July 8th, 1982, it is likely that she had been dead for at least a week.

 When the police recovered Coffield's remains from the water, they had no idea that this was just the beginning of a nightmare that would stretch on for more than a decade.
-Before the year was over, Ridgeway went on to claim the lives of 15 women.
+Before the year was over, Ridgway went on to claim the lives of 15 women.

-Where was Wendy Lee Coffield found?
+Wendy Lee Coffield crime scene location

-Below, you will find the address and the GPS coordinates for this location.
+The address and the GPS coordinates for this location are as follows:

-GPS coordinates.
+GPS coordinates

 The latitude and longitude coordinates for the bridge are: